linkedin/DuaLip/README.md

 and millions of items, pushing the number of optimization variables into the trillions range (if not more).
 It uses a dual decomposition technique to be able to scale to such large problems.
 For details and a wide range of applications, see [Ramanath et. al. (2021)](https://arxiv.org/pdf/2103.05277.pdf) and [Basu et. al. (2020)](http://proceedings.mlr.press/v119/basu20a/basu20a.pdf).

+### Parallelism
+We support extreme-scale parallelism in our DuaLip solver, which can solve tens of millions of small seperate LPs simultaneously.
+There are arising applications like personalized constrained optimization in recommender systems, which require adding personalized constraints for each unique user.
+In this case, each LP is dedicated for each user and only contains small number of decision variables at per user level.
+Our parallel version of DuaLip can enable solving tens of millions of separate small LPs for all different users in parallel.

 ### Efficient
 Although we follow first-order gradient methods to solve the problem, we implement several highly efficient algorithms for each of the component steps.
 This allows us to scale up 20x over a naive